-Latest TRP Ratings: Yehh Jadu Hai Jinn Ka Jumps To 3rd Spot; Dance Plus & Bigg Boss Enter TRP Chart
+Latest TRP Ratings: Yehh Jadu Hai Jinn Ka Jumps To 3rd Spot; Dance Plus & Bigg Boss Enter Chart

 The TRP/BARC ratings for Week 46 (November 9-November 15, 2019) are out!
-Zee TV's Kundali Bhagya and Kumkum Bhagya are top shows on the TRP chart.
+Zee TV's Kundali Bhagya and Kumkum Bhagya are the top shows on the TRP chart.
 Yehh Jadu Hai Jinn Ka has witnessed a major jump while Choti Sarrdaarni has witnessed a drop.
 While Dance Plus 5 and Bigg Boss 13 have entered the chart, Indian Idol 11 is out of the TRP race.

-Among channels, Star Plus is back on top slot and SAB TV has dropped to the second spot, followed by Colors TV, Sony TV and Zee TV at the third, fourth and fifth spots, respectively.
+Among channels, Star Plus is back at the top slot and SAB TV has dropped to the second spot, followed by Colors TV, Sony TV and Zee TV at the third, fourth and fifth spots, respectively.

 Kumkum Bhagya and Kundali Bhagya